VU-Programming/OOFP-snake/README.md

 ```
 To determine the position of the apple, we want to pick a random free spot on the board
 (the apple should not be placed on the snake).
 We number the free spots on the board
-from left to right, top to bottom, skipping any spot occupied to by the snake.
+from left to right, top to bottom, skipping any spot occupied by the snake.
 In our example,
 this means the following numbering:
 ```
  0 | 1 | 2 | 3 | 4